zheyuyansam/cs153a-fall21/HelloZheyu/components/README.md

-The name of my app is called YourBill
+The name of my app is called MyBill

-The app contains a bill splitter and a bill recorder.
-The bill splitter calculates the amount you need to transfer to other people, and the bill recorder records the bill amount.

-I am using the AsyncStorage to store the data, and the native-stack packages to build the stack.
+The app is a bill splitting calculator.
+Users are required to enter the number of people to split the bills together with bill amounts, then the result will be calculated.
+The app can also record bill history.
+Bill information like date, amount, note, etc can be stored.
+Another feature of this app is allowing users to post feedback and also read other users’ feedback.